Bouncing Back: Managing Reverse Culture Shock

 Why has the cosmetics section at Target moved to where the underwear used to be?
 Why can't I remember the fastest way to get from downtown to the airport?
 Why does everyone leave their car running at the drive-thru, at stoplights?
 Why doesn't anyone recycle?
 Why isn't anyone else blinking an eye at $5 for a cup of coffee?
 Arghghasdfjasdfa

-Solution: Jot your frustrations down in your phone (I prefer a notebook; I think the break from screen time does an anxious heart good, but you do you).
+Solution: Stop-drop-and-jot your frustrations down in your phone (or a notebook if you prefer ink to paper a la Jane Austen).
 Write down the situation and how you feel.
 Come back to it later once you've cooled down and try to pinpoint the why and the so what next.
 Once you figure out why those things set you off, you can make a game plan for what's next: how you're going to handle those things in the future.
 Sometimes the what's next is as simple as "Accept it", and that's just fine.

 You're falling into a nice routine.
 You've seen people, you've slept off the jet lag.
 It feels reminiscent of being home for the summer semester in college.
 Part of you feels so relaxed and at home, but a small part of you starts to nag...
 What are you doing?